Daglish, Western Australia: Local

-Daglish in within the North Ward of the City of Subiaco local government area.
-Councillors for the North Ward are Stephanie Stroud and Rosemarie de Vries, whose terms expire in 2023.
-The Mayor of Subiaco is David McMullen, whose term expires in 2025.
+Daglish lies within the North Ward of the City of Subiaco local government area.
+Councillors for the North Ward are Rosemarie de Vries, whose term ends in 2025, and Russell Jones, whose term ends in 2027.
+The mayor of Subiaco is David McMullen, whose term expires in 2025.

 State and federal

-For the Western Australian Legislative Assembly (lower house), Daglish is part of the electoral district of Nedlands.
-This seat is part of the North Metropolitan Region of the Western Australian Legislative Council (upper house).
-The current member for Nedlands is Katrina Stratton, of the Australian Labor Party, the main centre-left party in Australia.
-Prior to the 2021 election, the Liberal Party of Australia, the main centre-right party, had held the seat every year since 1950.
+For the Western Australian Legislative Assembly (lower house), Daglish is part of the electoral district of Nedlands, which is part of the North Metropolitan Region of the Western Australian Legislative Council (upper house).
+The current member for Nedlands is Katrina Stratton, of the Labor Party, the main centre-left party in Australia.
+Prior to the 2021 election, the Liberal Party, the main centre-right party, had held the seat every year since 1950.
 Daglish is within the division of Curtin for the Australian House of Representatives.
-The member for Curtin is the Liberal Party's Celia Hammond.
-This is a safe seat for the Liberal Party.
+The member for Curtin is Kate Chaney, a teal independent.
+This was formerly a safe seat for the Liberal Party.
 The closest polling place to Daglish is at Jolimont Primary School.
 This polling place tends more towards away from the Liberal Party than the rest of the district of Nedlands and the division of Curtin, but it still leans more towards the Liberal Party than the rest of the state or country.

 Transport

-At the 2016 census, 55.5% of Daglish residents travelled to work in a car, compared to the state average of 70.4%; 15.8% travelled to work on public transport, compared to the state average of 9.2%; and 6.4% walked to work, compared to the state average of 2.8%.
+At the 2021 census, 53.5% of Daglish residents travelled to work in a car, compared to the state average of 68.8%; 16.1% travelled to work on public transport, compared to the state average of 7.4%; and 5.0% walked to work, compared to the state average of 2.2%.

 Three major roads travel through Daglish: Hay Street, Nash Street, and Selby Street.
 Hay Street is angled east –west.
 Travelling on it east leads to Thomas Street, the Mitchell Freeway, and the Perth CBD.
 Nash Street is also angled east–west.
 It commences at Selby Street, and heads east, over the railway line, changing name to Nicholson Road, before reaching Thomas Street.
 Selby Street is angled north–south.
 Travelling on it north leads to Wembley, and eventually Innaloo and Stirling.

-Daglish railway station is a station along the Fremantle railway line located on the southern edge of Daglish.
-This station is served by services operated by Transperth Train Operations under the Transperth brand name.
+Daglish railway station is a station along the Fremantle line and Airport line located on the southern edge of Daglish.
 Bus routes in Daglish are routes 27, 28, 998 and 999.
 Route 27 travels between East Perth and Claremont railway station via Nash Street.
 Route 28 travels between Perth Busport and Claremont station, via Hay Street.
 Routes 998 and 999, also known as the CircleRoute, are a pair of bus routes which travel in a circle around Perth.
 Route 998 is clockwise, and route 999 is anticlockwise.
 They travel through Daglish along Selby Street.